tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Love-Writeup.md

 Nmap done: 1 IP address (1 host up) scanned in 223.48 seconds
 {% endhighlight %}

-We see web applications at the ports 80, 443, 5000, 5985, 5986, and 47001.
-Web applications are usually a good starting point during pentests since they can contain custom web applications with multiple vulnerabilties or host old software which already has known vulnerabilties.
+We see web servers at the ports 80, 443, 5000, 5985, 5986 and 47001.
+Web servers are usually a good starting point during pentests since they can contain custom web applications with multiple vulnerabilties or host old web applications which have known vulnerabilties.
 We can start by checking out the web applications which are reachable over HTTP.
 In other words, the ports 80, 5000, 5985 and 47001.
 Visiting these ports in a browser results in a `200 OK`, `403 Forbidden`, `404 Not Found` and `404 Not Found` respectively.

 ![port80](/assets/{{ imgDir }}/port80.png)